ruslan-bikkinin/code-push/cli/README.md

 ### FAQ and troubleshooting

-Q: I've updated code push CLI to newer version but don't want to use Code Signing feature.
-Does it break something for my existing applications?
+Q: I've updated my CodePush CLI to the latest version but don't want to use the Code Signing feature.
+Will the new CLI break my existing applications?

-A: No, its safe to ignore Code Signing feature at all.
-So nothing should be changed for your existing applications.
+A: No, you don't have to use the Code Signing feature at all; you may continue to update your apps as you have in the past.

-Q: I've configured public key for my application but forgot to sign update with my private key during release.
-What should happen?
+Q: I've configured public key for my application but forgot to sign the update with my private key during release.
+What is going to happen?

-A: Your update will be rejected when will try to apply it.
-To fix this you should just release new update signed with correct private key.
+A: Your update will be rejected.
+To fix this you should simply release a new update signed with correct private key.

-Q: I've forgotten to configure public key for my application and released unsigned update.
-What should happen in this case?
+Q: I've forgotten to configure a public key for my application and released unsigned update.
+What is going to happen?

-A: Signature verification will be skipped, warning would be written to the application log.
+A: Signature verification will be skipped and a warning will be written to the application log.

-Q: I've released new signed update but forgot to produce new binary update with configured public key and updated SDK for my application.
-What should happen?
+Q: I've released newly signed update, but forgot to release a new binary update with the configured public key and updated SDK.
+What will happen?

-A: Application with out of date Code Push SDK (which do not support code-signing feature) will refuse to install this update due to hashes mismatch and reject it.
-Hashes mismatch will be introduced due to Code Signing feature requires some changes in hashing mechanism on Code Push Service side as on SDK side as well to ignore JWT signature file during hashing.
-That's why it is important to prepare new binary update with incremented app version to prevent older applications from installing updates that contains JWT signature file.
-In other words you should configure your releases so that only app running latest react-native-code-push SDK should receive such updates.
+A: An application running a CodePush SDK that doesn't support code signing will reject the update.
+An application running a CodePush SDK that does support code signing but whose public key is out of date will reject the update.
+If you sign an update with a private key, make sure that you are releasing only to applications configured with a matching public key.

-Q: Code Push Cordova SDK doesn't support Code Signing feature but I can sign update for my Cordova using general `release` command.
-What should happen if I'll do that?
+Q: The Code Push Cordova SDK doesn't support the code signing feature but I can sign an update for my Cordova app using the general `release` command.
+What is going to happen if I do so?

-A: Yes, you can sign your update using general `release` command even for Cordova bundles because general command is unable to identify which framework was used to prepare new release.
-In practice that mean that you will face with hashing mismatch problem described in question above.
-To prevent this problem **DO NOT** use --privateKeyPath (or -k) option to release update for Cordova based applications.
-If you accidentally did it - just release new update without --privateKeyPath (or -k) parameter and that's it.
+A: Your Cordova clients will reject the update. **DO NOT** use the --privateKeyPath (or -k) option to release updates for Cordova based applications.
+If you accidentally do so, simply release a new update without the --privateKeyPath (or -k) parameter.

 Q: I've lost my private key, what should I do in this situation?

-A: From official docs: The entire control over the generation and management of keys is completely placed in the hands of the developer.
-So if you've lost your private key, you need to create new private/public keys pair as described here and release new binary update using new public key, then release CodePush update using new private key.
+A: We do not have a copy of your key so you will need to create new private/public key pair, release a new binary update using the new public key, and then release a CodePush update using your new private key.